Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Evolutionary Model Analysis

 The $\chi^2$ for each sample is converted to a probability $p$, normalizing by the sample with minimum $\chi^2$ as follows,

-Next, we randomly draw $10^6$ uniformly distributed variates ($u$) in range from 0 to 1 and reject any mass (resp.~age) samples where $p < u$.
-The remaining samples determine $M_{\rm mod}$ (resp.~$t_{\rm mod}$).
+Next, we randomly draw $10^6$ uniformly distributed variates ($u$) in range from 0 to 1 and reject any $M_{\rm mod}$ samples where $p < u$.
+The remaining samples determine the distribution of $M_{\rm mod}$.
+The posterior distribution for age $t_{\rm mod}$ is inferred using an identical rejection sampling procedure where mass and luminosity are the observed parameters.
 Figure~\ref{fig:evocompare} presents a comparison of the observed and model-predicted posterior distributions for each of the three fundamental parameters.
-Additionally, Table~\ref{tab:evo} provides the 68\% confidence interval for the parameter bias (observed value $-$ model prediction).
+Additionally, Table~\ref{tab:evo} provides the 68\% confidence interval for the parameter bias, which is calculated as the difference between the $x_{\rm mod}$ samples and samples from the observed distribution of parameter $x$.
 Overall, we find excellent agreement between the observed and model-derived luminosity, mass, and age of \epsindAb.
 The median bias in each parameter ($M$, $L$, $t$) is within the observed value's 1$\sigma$ uncertainty (with the exception of the $+0.5$~dex Sonora Bobcat model, which has a larger bias in luminosity).